sebafermanelli/law-firm/README.md

     - Generate a conflict in a merge
     - Make a pull request with branches
     - Make a pull request with forks

+Practice 9

+- Extended your previous homework with next features:
+    - Read text from the file and calculate the numbers of the unique words.
+Write the result to the file.
+The main requirement is: using
+      StringUtils and FileUtils to implement it with minimum lines of code.